LayerCollapse: Adaptive compression of neural networks: Methodology

 Convolutional layers play a pivotal role in numerous neural network architectures.
-Essentially convolution can be formulated as sparse fully connected layers with some redundancies.
+Essentially, convolution can be formulated as sparse fully connected layers with some redundancies.
 Their nature as linear transforms permits representation via circulant matrices.
 A circulant matrix is a matrix where the row vectors have the same elements and each row vector is rotated one element to the right relative to the preceding row vector.
-An interesting property of these matrices is that their product also forms a circulant matrix, resulting in another convolution layer.
-The kernel size of the resulting convolution layer, denoted as $k$, is calculated by $k=k_1+k_2-1$ where, $k_1$ and $k_2$ are the kernel sizes of the original convolution layers.
-The compression gain can be calculated by:
+The product of two circulant matrices is also a circulant matrix.
+So collapsing two convolution layers will result in another convolution layer.
+The kernel size of the resulting convolution layer, denoted as $k$, is calculated as $k=k_1+k_2-1$ where, $k_1$ and $k_2$ are the kernel sizes of the original convolution layers.
+Compression gain for convolution layers can be calculated as:

-where, $c_{in}$, $c_{hidden}$, and $k_1$ correspond to the input channels, output channels, and the kernel size of the initial convolution layer, respectively.
-Meanwhile, $c_{hidden}$, $c_{out}$ and $k_2$ are the parameters of the subsequent convolution layer.
-However, an essential note when applying LayerCollapse to common CNN architectures, such as ResNet, is that the gain often turns out to be negative.
-To achieve a positive gain, it is imperative for $c_{hidden}$ to be significantly larger than both $c_{in}$ and $c_{out}$.
-This observation highlights the need for careful configuration when attempting to collapse layers in such architectures.
-Overall, this framework offers a principled approach to explore the potential benefits of LayerCollapse on convolution layers, illuminating the optimization potential for convolutional neural networks.
+where, $c_{in}$, $c_{hidden}$, and $k_1$ correspond to the input channels, output channels, and the kernel size of the initial convolution layer, respectively. $c_{hidden}$, $c_{out}$ and $k_2$ are the parameters of the subsequent convolution layer.
+However, a crucial point to consider when applying \MethodName to common CNN architectures, such as ResNet, is that the compression ratio is negative.
+This is due to the fact that a positive compression ratio requires for $c_{hidden}$ to be significantly larger than both $c_{in}$ and $c_{out}$.
+This observation highlights the need for careful consideration when attempting to collapse layers in such architectures.